 How Often You Should Visit Your Dentist

 Many people think that going to the dentist only becomes necessary when the toothache becomes unbearable.
-However, if you want to enjoy a perfect dental health, then you should make sure that you visit your dentist regularly.
-You may ask yourself “how often should I visit the dentist if I want to have a perfect smile and a beautiful set of teeth”.
+However, if you want to enjoy a perfect dental health, then you should make sure to visit your dentist regularly.
+So how often should you visit your dentist?
 To answer this question, we should first know why regular dental visits are important for us.

 Why it is Necessary to Visit the Dentist Regularly

-Imagine what would happen to your car if you fail to take your car to the service center every 3000 to 5000 miles?
+Imagine what would happen to your car if you fail to take maintain regular maintenance?
 The results could be disastrous.
-In the same way, your teeth and oral cavity require regular checkups by your dentist, even if you brush and floss your teeth regularly.
+Your teeth and oral cavity require regular checkups, even if you brush and floss your teeth regularly.
 Why?
 Because you cannot see inside your mouth.
-Many of the dental infections are not felt, or become visible until they have already caused heavy damage to your teeth and gums.
-With the help of an astute clinical and radiographic examination, your dentist can see what you can’t; inside your teeth and bones.
+Many dental infections are not felt, or become visible until they have caused damage to your teeth and gums.
+With the help of an astute clinical and radiographic examination, your dentist can see what you can’t.
 In this way, dentists can detect and treat dental problems well before they can cause any permanent damage.
-So, that is why you should never miss an appointment with your dentist.
+Subsequently, you should never miss an appointment with your dentist.